tahiri-lab/iPhyloGeo_plus_plus/tests/use_case_tests.md

 **Expected Result:** The graph will be updated.

 **Action:** Click the **Download** button.
-**Expected Result:** A window will appear to allow the user to select a directory and file name to save the graph.
+**Expected Result:** A window appears to allow the user to select a directory and file name to save the graph.

 **Action:** Provide a directory and PNG file name of your choice.
+Save the file.
 **Expected Result:** The graph is saved in the location you provided.
 It matches the colors and values of the graph displayed in iPhyloGeo++ (note that it may not have the same dimensions).

 <img src="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/blob/main/img/usecase-pic/seqsimplot_comparison.png" alt="A sequence similarity plot for Helicobacter pylori" width="700"/>